-A Card Game, to be played between 3 teams/ players, with codependency between teams.
-An overarching concept which can be divide the parties as Rival 1, Rival 2, vying for the support of an Organization, all named in that order.
+A Card Game, to be played between 3 teams/ players, with dependency between teams.
+An overarching concept which divides the parties as Rival 1, Rival 2, vying for the support of an Organization, all named in that order.
 Holding this nomenclature to establish 3 parties, a story can be formed and fitted to this Game Mechanic.

 The Story for Brainstorm

 The Industry is unforgiving.
-If one doesn’t stay ahead of the curve, chances are he’ll be outpaced and quickly forgotten.
+If one doesn’t stay ahead of the curve, chances are they’ll be outpaced and quickly forgotten.
 It is a competitive and congested marketplace.
 The industry has to cater to mounting requirements by consumers.
 Ever changing requirements, depending on the whims and fancies of the public.
 Time, tide and consumer requirements wait for none, and wrong choices can lead to a build-up of requirements that can’t possibly be met.
-Often the brightest things not the best sells.
+Often the brightest things, not the best ones, sell.

 But who is there to help?

 There are the methodological, well educated, Stoic Scholars, studying or researching at the best universities the country has to offer.
 Known for their diligence and precision, they can help you get stuff done, but only by the book.
-Though you’ll have to deal with their Greater than thou attitude too.
+Though you’ll have to deal with their 'greater than thou' attitude too.
 These guys can solve it for you, and probably will make a few discoveries, write some papers and give a few TED talks on the way.
-But they get the things done and the best of all things, “IN TIME.”
+But they get the things done and the best of all things, they get it done “IN TIME.”
 Sure, they haven’t yet found a cure for their narcissism, and their bills aren’t exactly affordable, but you can’t have everything in life.

 Take a wrong turn, and you’ll be buried alive by expectations and failures, while the others brush it off as a “bad job” and search for a new player to invest in.

 It is a card game between three players who represent the Industry, Scholars and Freelancers.